-RECOMMENDATION ON SUMMARY CENTRAL LANE MPO RESPONSE CMP NETWORK EVALUATION Evaluate the identified CMP corridors with current data and information to ensure CMP network is still appropriate and consider an interconnected multimodal network.
-See "Step 2 -Define CMP Network" section.
-More detail provided in RTP.
-CMP MULTIMODAL PERFORMANCE Consider a wider array of PMs to include bicycle, pedestrian, freight, accessibility, land use, or non-recurring congestion PMs, and ensure the four existing PMs are still relevant.
+RECOMMENDATION SUMMARY CENTRAL LANE MPO RESPONSE CMP NETWORK EVALUATION CMP MULTIMODAL PERFORMANCE Consider a wider array of PMs to include bicycle, pedestrian, freight, accessibility, land use, or non-recurring congestion PMs, and ensure the four existing PMs are still relevant.
 See "Central Lane MPO MEASURES AND DATA DEVELOPMENT PLAN Consider regional and/or corridor, segment, or intersection level performance measures.
 Performance Measures" section and RTP.
 Consider PM data that can be used to identify and assess congestion, location, effectiveness, and progress of the congestion.
-Include a comprehensive list of strategies that fall under each of the existing broad groups of strategies See "CMP Strategy Toolbox" section Review and update the ITS Architecture and Plan to complement the RTP planning and Transportation Improvement Program (TIP) and programming ITS Plan has been updated concurrently with the RTP update
+CMP STRATEGIES Include a comprehensive list of strategies that fall under each of the existing broad groups of strategies See "CMP Strategy Toolbox" section ITS PLAN Review and update the ITS Architecture and Plan to complement the RTP planning and Transportation Improvement Program (TIP) and programming ITS Plan has been updated concurrently with the RTP update